-Although he had just strengthened Daniel who collapsed after hearing that announcement and “touched” him (Daniel 10: 18), Gabriel is here speaking of the time he “stood to confirm and to strengthen” “Darius the Mede” during his “first year” just after he “took the kingdom” of Babylon away from Belshazzar (see Daniel 5:31; 6:1).
+Although he had just strengthened Daniel, who had collapsed after hearing that announcement, and “touched” him (Daniel 10:18), Gabriel is here speaking of the time he “stood to confirm and to strengthen” “Darius the Mede” during his “first year” just after he “took the kingdom” of Babylon away from Belshazzar (see Daniel 5:31; 6:1).
 That had to be the same year Darius “commanded and they brought Daniel, and cast him into the den of lions” then he “went to his palace, and passed the night fasting . . . and his sleep went from him” (Daniel 6:16, 18).

 But now, all that was in the past.
-Daniel had resigned himself to the truth of the 2300 day “mar’eh” (Daniel 10:1) only to be discomfited by further revelations of the “chazown” in Daniel 10:14, 15.
-That revelation upset Daniel so mch it became necessary for Michael and Gabriel to strengthen him to receive an even more clear revelation (much of which is now history) that will culminate in “the time of the end” (see Daniel 8:17) when the “chazown” will be completely fulfilled.
+Daniel had resigned himself to the truth of the 2,300 day “mar’eh” (Daniel 10:1), only to be discomfited by further revelations of the “chazown” in Daniel 10:14, 15.
+That revelation upset Daniel so much it became necessary for Michael and Gabriel to strengthen him to receive an even more clear revelation of what will culminate in “the time of the end” (see Daniel 8:17) when the “chazown” will be completely fulfilled.

 Verse 2: And now will I shew thee the truth.
 Behold, there shall stand up yet three kings in Persia; and the fourth shall be far richer than they all: and by his strength through his riches he shall stir up all against the realm of Grecia.

-Although not alluded to in this line-up, Xerxes was followed by his son Artaxerxes 465-424 BC who is featured in Ezra 7 as the king whose decree, the third after Cyrus’ in 537, Darius’ in 520, and then Artexerxes decree which “gave the Jewish state full autonomy, subject to the overlordship of the Persian Empire” to rebuild Jerusalem in 457 BC, eighty years after Cyrus’ decree that Daniel must have thought was the beginning point of the 2300 “days.”
+Although not alluded to in this line-up, Xerxes was followed by his son Artaxerxes 465-424 B.C., who is featured in Ezra 7 as the king whose decree―the third after Cyrus’ in 536/537, Darius’ in 520― “gave the Jewish state full autonomy, subject to the overlordship of the Persian Empire” to rebuild Jerusalem in 457 B.C., about eighty years after Cyrus’ decree, that Daniel must have thought was the beginning point of the 2,300 “days.”

 Verse 3: And a mighty king shall stand up, that shall rule with great dominion, and do according to his will.

-“This clearly refers to Alexander the Great (336-323 BC)” whose campaign against Persia began with the battle of Granicus 334 BC.
-So, between the death of Artaxerxes in 424 and Alexander’s attack, 90 years had elapsed.
+“This clearly refers to Alexander the Great (336-323 B.C.)” whose campaign against Persia began with the battle of Granicus 334 B.C.
+So, between the death of Artaxerxes in 424 B.C. and Alexander’s attack, 90 years had elapsed.
 During that

 So, Alexander the Great, as we noted in chapter 8, inaugurated the “brass” kingdoms of the great image of Daniel 2, the quad-headed “leopard” kingdom of Daniel 7, and the “he goat” kingdom of Daniel 8.